 The designated trustee for Safeguarding is Kirsty Humby.
+She sits on Share's HR and Safety sub committee.

 Their responsibilities include ensuring:

 - a culture of safeguarding is promoted whereby staff and clients can raise concerns and feel supported. - there are appropriate policies and staff code of conduct. - a safeguarding policy and procedure is in place (which includes how to deal with allegations against staff) which is reviewed at least annually, and which is available to and understood/applied by staff. - safeguarding concerns are managed effectively; there are systems in place for its management; safeguarding is resourced including for training; a DSL is appointed whose role is stated in their job description. - they receive and review regular feedback on safeguarding activity, understand remedial actions required from the Chief Executive and track progress.